Northwest Yeshiva High School: Athletics

 A member of the Washington Interscholastic Activities Association (WIAA), within the State Class IB, Northwest Yeshiva competes in multiple sports.
 The school changed its team name from the 613s, a reference to the Torah's total number of mitzvot or commandments, to the Lions in memory of Ari Grashin Z"L, a student of NYHS who died in 2002–Ari being the Hebrew word for lion.

 The Lions compete in men's basketball, women's basketball, women's volleyball, and co-ed cross-country, golf, and track.

-The Lions girls volleyball competed in the annual Atlanta Jewish Academy Girls Volleyball Invitationa l in the fall of 2023.
+The Lions girls volleyball competed in the annual Atlanta Jewish Academy Girls Volleyball Invitational in the fall of 2023.

 In 2022, the men's Lions basketball team competed in the Washington State Championship and placed 5th overall.

 In 2010, a WIAA State Girls' Basketball Tournament conflicted with Purim's Fast of Esther.
 The school's team, who had made it to State for the first time, had to balance religious obligations with playing and, in the end, decided there would be "no forfeit of faith," garnering significant media coverage.

 Again in 2011, a WIAA State Girls' Volleyball Tournament conflicted, this time with the Sabbath.
 Northwest's team once again decided "no forfeit of faith."